Are you guys all back to work? Are you dealing with long, boring commutes? Someone spoiled Game of Thrones for you? Is the news too depressing?

 I have the solution—podcasts.
 Download, play, and enjoy an immersive experience.

 Here is how I usually proceed:

-- I transfer the files on my phone.
-I just plug the device to my laptop and drag the files to the “podcast” folder.
+- I transfer the files to my phone.
+I just plug the device into my laptop and drag the files to the “podcast” folder.
 This way, I can listen to podcasts offline and I don’t waste my precious data.

 - If data isn’t a concern or if you can rely on a good Wi-Fi connection, you can also use one of the many apps to manage and play your podcast subscriptions.

 All good?
 Here are my latest picks for the season.

 Locked Up Abroad conjures two nightmare scenarios—running into legal trouble in a foreign country and going to jail.
 The podcast, an audio adaptation of the National Geographic TV series, brings first-hand accounts of people who lived through this experience in Bali, Istanbul, Sao Paolo or Somalia.

 The season opened with the famous story of Billy Hayes’ 1970 arrest and imprisonment for possession of hashish at the Turkish Airport.
 If most of the stories involve very bad decisions, drugs and the naïve belief you can totally get away with smuggling marijuana, cocaine or heroin into a country, a few focus on “wrong place at the wrong time” moments, such as a Colombian kidnap or a journalist held hostage in Somalia.
 No matter where the story takes place, it’s a truly immersive experience for listeners.